 Hang Seng May Break Resistance At 26,000 Points

-(RTTNews) - The Hong Kong stock market has moved higher in two straight sessions, collecting almost 680 points or 2.7 percent along the way.
-The Hang Seng Index now rests just beneath the 25,900-point plateau and it may extend its gains on Wednesday.
+(RTTNews) - The Hong Kong stock market has moved higher in three straight sessions, collecting more than 710 points or 2.8 percent along the way.
+The Hang Seng Index now rests just above the 25,980-point plateau and it may extend its gains on Thursday.

-The global forecast for the Asian markets is positive on an improved outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The Hang Seng finished modestly higher on Tuesday as gains from the technology stocks and financial shares were capped by weakness from the property sector.

-Among the actives, Alibaba Group accelerated 2.14 percent, while Alibaba Health Info surged 4.36 percent, ANTA Sports dropped 0.84 percent, China Life Insurance rallied 2.22 percent, China Mengniu Dairy lost 0.21 percent, China Resources Land climbed 0.79 percent, CITIC improved 0.50 percent, CNOOC perked 0.09 percent, CSPC Pharmaceutical spiked 2.78 percent, Galaxy Entertainment sank 0.46 percent, Haier Smart Home added 0.38 percent, Hang Lung Properties stumbled 1.76 percent, Henderson Land eased 0.13 percent, Hong Kong & China Gas shed 0.27 percent, Industrial and Commercial Bank of China collected 0.15 percent, Lenovo gained 0.31 percent, Li Auto strengthened 0.91 percent, Li Ning vaulted 1.07 percent, Meituan gathered 0.10 percent, New World Development dipped 0.14 percent, Nongfu Spring fell 0.20 percent, Techtronic Industries jumped 1.31 percent, Xiaomi Corporation soared 4.35 percent, WuXi Biologics rose 0.19 percent and JD.com was unchanged.

-The lead from Wall Street is upbeat as the major averages opened mixed on Tuesday but then trended to the upside throughout the session, ending near daily highs.
+The lead from Wall Street is upbeat as the major averages opened in the green and stay that way all day, ending near session highs.

-The Commerce Department said retail sales in the U.S. increased less than expected in September, while the Conference Board also released a report showing a substantial deterioration by U.S. consumer confidence in November.

-Payroll processor ADP released a report showing U.S. private sector employers shed an average of 13,500 jobs per week in the four weeks ending November 8th compared to an average loss of 2,500 jobs in the previous four-week period.
+The strength on Wall Street came as traders seem to have shrugged off the valuation concerns that recently weighed on the markets and dragged the NASDAQ and the S&P 500 down to their lowest levels in over two months.

-CME Group's FedWatch Tool indicates the chances the Fed will cut interest rates by another quarter point next month have surged to 82.7 percent from 50.1 percent a week ago.
+The markets have recently benefited from renewed optimism about the outlook for interest rates; CME Group's FedWatch Tool indicates the chances the Fed will lower rates by another quarter point next month have soared to 82.9 percent from just 30.1 percent a week ago.

+In economic news, the Commerce Department released a long-delayed report showing new orders for U.S. manufactured durable goods increased more than expected in September.
+Also, the Labor Department saw an unexpected dip by first-time claims for U.S. unemployment benefits last week.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!